 Dresden State Art Collections – Museums in the Albertinum

-- The Galerie Neue Meister (New Masters Gallery) has 19th and 20th-century paintings, including a renowned collection of German romantic and impressionist paintings.
+- The Galerie Neue Meister (New Masters Gallery) of 19th and 20th-century paintings, including a renowned collection of German romantic and impressionist paintings.

 Other Dresden State Art Collection Museums